-Search engine optimization.
-What is it?
+You’ve heard of SEO and chances are, you know why it’s important to your business.
+But do you know what it is?
 “The Language of Content Strategy” by Scott Abel and Rahel Anne Bailie defines it as:

 The process of using best practices to design and create content that will rank well in organic search engine results.

-The consensus within content doers is that content marketing and SEO are two very closely related disciplines and should be treated as such.
+The consensus within content doers is this: content marketing and SEO are two very closely related disciplines and should be treated as such.
 While the destination might be to get prime optimization, the first step on that path is to deliver high-quality content.
 Without that strategic component, people might easily find you, but will just as easily lose interest after one sentence if that content lacks substance.

 And Forbes agrees.
 Contributor Josh Steimle writes, “Search engine rank is the metric focused on more widely than any other, and yet in only rare cases is it the metric that matters most.”